seedstack/w20-bridge-addon/index.md

 ## Custom masterpage

-Each theme provides its own general-purpose masterpage template.
-If no theme is used or the theme doesn't contain a masterpage, the W20 bridge will fallback to a default masterpage with minimal body content.
+Each theme provides its own general-purpose masterpage template, located in the classpath at `org/seedstack/w20/masterpage.html`.
+You can override this location with the `w20.masterpageTemplate` configuration property and provide your own template.

 {{% callout info %}}
+If no masterpage is present, the W20 bridge will fallback to a default masterpage with minimal body content, located in the classpath at `org/seedstack/w20/masterpage-fallback.html`.
+{{% /callout %}}

 Masterpage templates can use `${}` placeholders for some configuration-dependant values.
 The following variables are available:

-* `applicationTitle`,
+* `applicationTitle`
-* `applicationSubtitle`,
+* `applicationSubtitle`
-* `applicationVersion`,
+* `applicationVersion`
-* `timeout`,
+* `timeout`
-* `corsWithCredentials`,
+* `corsWithCredentials`
-* `basePath`,
+* `basePath`
-* `basePathSlash`,
+* `basePathSlash`
-* `restPath`,
+* `restPath`
-* `restPathSlash`,
+* `restPathSlash`
-* `componentsPath,`,
+* `componentsPath,`
-* `componentsPathSlash`.
+* `componentsPathSlash`
-{{% /callout %}}

-Below, you can find the fallback masterpage template that can be used as a starting point for your own custom templates:
+Below is the fallback masterpage template that you can use as a starting point for your own custom templates:

 ```html
 <!doctype html>